 Coronado is utterly charming.
 Possessing a lovable small-town USA feel, this beach hamlet is easily walkable, with a classy but casual vibe all its own.
 But this postcard-perfect community is much more than its stunning sandy beaches, palm trees, and sunsets.

 For a small neighborly island, there’s no shortage of places to eat.
 And thankfully, they vary from thatch-roofed feet-in-the-sand beach bars and breweries to chic, chef-driven local-inspired culinary treasures.

-Here are seven of our must-visit dining spots on the island, most located right in the heart of Coronado.
+Here are seven of our must-visit Coronado restaurants on the island, and all of them are hot spots.

 7 Must-Try Coronado Restaurants